 On September 13, 2006, Arsenal faced Hamburg in a Champions League game which produced a unique quirk for the Gunners.

 After Kolo Toure was replaced by Justin Hoyte in the 28th minute, Arsenal‘s XI comprised of 11 different nationalities.

 Arsene Wenger’s men were already 1-0 up by that point having scored through a Gilberto Silva penalty after Hamburg keeper Sascha Kirschstein had been sent off in the 10th minute for tripping Robin van Persie.

-Tomas Rosicky doubled the visitors’ lead in the second half before Hamburg bagged a consolation goal in the 90th minute through Boubacar Sanogo (no relation).
+Tomas Rosicky doubled the visitors’ lead in the second half before Hamburg bagged a consolation goal in the 90th minute through Boubacar Sanogo (no relation, before you ask).

 Here, if only to help you in future pub quizzes, we remember those 11 Arsenal players.

-Sanago’s late goal brought to an end Lehmann’s Champions League record of 853 minutes without conceding, albeit the 10 games the run was spread over included the 2006 final, when the former Germany international was sent off after only 18 minutes against Barcelona.
+Sanago’s late goal brought to an end Lehmann’s Champions League record of 853 minutes without conceding, albeit the 10 games the run was spread over two seasons and included the 2006 final, when the former Germany international was sent off after only 18 minutes against Barcelona.

 In 2010 Lehmann played the role of Big John Jacobs in the film ‘Themba’, which looks utterly, utterly dreadful.